 About me

-Hi, I’m Paul Nguyen (Luong Nguyen), also known as the buffalo tech rider.
+Hi, I’m Paul Nguyen (Luong Nguyen).
 I grew up in a small rural village in northern Vietnam, where I used to herd and ride water buffalo—an essential companion in our daily farming life.
 That experience shaped my resilience and grounded my journey into technology.

 In my free time, I enjoy traveling, hiking, camping, backpacking, skiing, and discovering great hot pot spots.